ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation

 \section{Abstract}

-As large language models (LLMs) increasingly depend on web-scraped datasets, concerns arise over their potential to generate verbatim training content with copyrighted or private information.
-However, current protections against web crawling or sample-specific memorization are inherently limited, as they require compliance from crawlers (e.g., respecting robots.txt) or model trainers (e.g., applying differential privacy).
-To empower data owners with direct control, we propose \ourss, a proactive self-defense mechanism that mitigates sample-specific memorization via imperceptible text perturbations.
-This approach requires no external collaboration while maintaining original readability.
-To evaluate individual-level defense efficacy, we first propose the metric of instance exploitation: a zero value indicates perfect defense, achieved when a protected text’s log-perplexity ranking aligns with its counterfactual untrained ranking.
-We then reveal and validate the memorization trigger hypothesis, demonstrating that a model’s memorization of a specific text sample stems primarily from its outlier tokens.
-Leveraging this insight, we design targeted perturbations that (1) prioritize inherent trigger tokens and (2) introduce artificial trigger tokens as pitfalls to disrupt memorization on the protected sample.
-Experiments validate our defense across model scales, languages, vision-to-language tasks, and fine-tuning methods.
-Even with privacy backdoors, the Membership Inference Attack (MIA) AUC drops from 0.95 to 0.55, and instance exploitation approaches zero.
-This suggests that compared to the ideal no-misuse scenario, the risk of exposing a text instance remains nearly unchanged despite its inclusion in training data.
+As large language models increasingly memorize web-scraped training content, they risk exposing copyrighted or private information.
+Existing protections require compliance from crawlers or model developers, fundamentally limiting their effectiveness.
+We propose \ours, a proactive self-guard that mitigates memorization while maintaining readability via invisible perturbations, and we formulate it as a constrained optimization problem.
+Due to the lack of an individual-level risk metric for natural text, we first propose {\em instance exploitation}, a metric that measures how much training on a specific text increases the chance of guessing that text from a set of candidates—with zero indicating perfect defense.
+Directly solving the problem is infeasible for defenders without sufficient knowledge, thus we develop two effective proxy solutions: single-level optimization and synthetic perturbation.
+To enhance the defense, we reveal and verify the memorization trigger hypothesis, which can help to identify key tokens for memorization.
+Leveraging this insight, we design targeted perturbations that (i) neutralize inherent trigger tokens to reduce memorization and (ii) introduce artificial trigger tokens to misdirect model memorization.
+Experiments validate our defense across attacks, model scales, and tasks in language and vision-to-language modeling.
+Even with privacy backdoor, the Membership Inference Attack (MIA) AUC drops from 0.95 to 0.55 under the defense, and the instance exploitation approaches zero.
+This suggests that compared to the ideal no-misuse scenario, the risk of exposing a text instance remains nearly unchanged despite its inclusion in the training data.